Excellent

 Book Your Survey

-Choose a convenient date and time for your Level 3 Building Survey.
-We'll confirm your appointment within 24 hours and send you important preparation information to help the inspection run smoothly.
-This includes details about accessing the property and what we'll need from the current owners.
+Pick a convenient date and time for your Level 3 Building Survey.
+We will confirm the appointment within 24 hours and send over preparation details so the inspection runs smoothly.
+That includes access information for the property and what we need from the current owners.

 2